-As per NPF4 Policy 12 and LDP2 Policy WM4, development proposals which involve the recovery of Energy from Waste will only be supported in limited circumstances where a national or local need has been sufficiently demonstrated.
+Development proposals which involve the recovery of Energy from Waste will only be supported in limited circumstances where a national or local need has been sufficiently demonstrated.
 These circumstances include where the proposal can demonstrate that a functional heat network can be created and provided within the site.
+Policy WM4 of the LDP2 would also be applicable.